-How nice is to have you on board of our house with wheels again!
-If this is your first stop I invite you to read about the first part of our motorhome adventure in Europe in these three articles so that you can get an idea of where we came from:
+How nice is to have you on board our house with wheels again on our motorhome Europe adventure!
+If this is your first stop I invite you to read about the first part of our motorhome Europe adventure in these three articles so that you can get an idea of where we came from:

 Now that you’ve got an idea of our itinerary from Spain to where we are now in Munich, let´s get on board so that we can begin this fourth part of our motorhome trip around the best of Europe.
 Now it will be the turn of three wonderful countries whose cultures are closely linked to the eastern part of Europe: Czech Republic, Slovakia, and Poland.
 Shall we?

 - 1 MOTORHOME EUROPE